-There are several topics, such as long-term effects (e.g. future climate changes and the induced effects on host rock and ecosphere) or structural geology in combination with geochemistry and geostatistics, where the theoretical background is not well developed yet with respect to uncertainties.
-Here, more research that is fundamental is definitely necessary.
+- combine uncertainty components in a model other than additive; because using additive uncertainty propagation only would lead to unrealistic cases (see annotation to correlation above). - 415 There are several topics, such as long-term effects (e.g. future climate changes and the induced effects on host rock and - 416 ecosphere) or structural geology in combination with geochemistry and geostatistics, where the theoretical background is not - 417 well developed yet with respect to uncertainties.
+Here, more research that is fundamental is definitely necessary. - 418 Finally, further research activities should elaborate possible ways to treat uncertainties resulting from human behaviour - 419 numerically, taking into account that their impact on the safety could be significant.

-Finally, further research activities should elaborate possible ways to treat uncertainties resulting from human behaviour numerically, taking into account that their impact on the safety could be significant.
+420 6.
+Summary & Conclusion

-6. Summary & Conclusion
+421 A workflow recommended for treating uncertainties in RWM shall include the following major steps, with much more 422 background information to be extracted from the bibliography appended here (and secondary references therein):

-A workflow recommended for treating uncertainties in RWM (with focus on DGR) shall include the following major steps,
+- 423 Identify all FEPs (features/events/processes) - 424 Assign importance to the FEPs - 425 Assign models to each such FEP - 426 Check available parameterization - 427 Assign uncertainties to these parameters - 428 Categorize uncertainties to ease further processing - 429 Convert information into numerics if necessary and possible, e.g. by applying fuzzy theory - 430 Derive pdfs - 431 Define appropriate target function(s) - 432 Apply uncertainty and sensitivity analysis - 433 Re-iterate on importance - Start management of uncertainties, e.g. by model reduction, avoiding or mitigating uncertainties (cf. EURAD Deliverable D10.2 "Strategies for managing uncertainties" of the UMAN WP, Hicks et al., 2023) - 436 A number of open questions have been identified that deserve further actions (research, compilation, evaluation, application): - 437 "Relevance/Importance" and associated criteria for them with respect to the various topics require a more intensive 438 discussion - 439 Have a more detailed look on the temporal order of occurrences of uncertainties - Reduce uncertainties due to poor communication between "applied" persons (field expert, lab expert, etc.) and "geeks" (safety assessor, modeller, etc.) - Better connect transition from geosphere models to biosphere models - 443 Investigate the issue of uncertainty correlation

-- 485 with much more background information to be extracted from the bibliography appended here (and secondary references therein): - Identify all FEPs (features/events/processes) - Assign importance to the FEPs - Assign models to each such FEP - 490 Check available parameterization - Assign uncertainties to these parameters - Categorize uncertainties to ease further processing - Convert information into numerics if necessary and possible, e.g. by applying fuzzy theory - Derive pdfs - 495 Define appropriate target function(s) - Apply uncertainty and sensitivity analysis - Re-iterate on importance - Start management of uncertainties, e.g. by model reduction, avoiding or mitigating uncertainties (cf. EURAD Deliverable D10.2 "Strategies for managing uncertainties" of the UMAN WP, Hicks et al., 2023) - 500 A number of open questions have been identified that deserve further actions (research, compilation, evaluation, application): - "Relevance/Importance" and associated criteria for them with respect to the various topics require a more intensive discussion - Have a more detailed look on the temporal order of occurrences of uncertainties - · Reduce uncertainties due to poor communication between "applied" persons (field expert, lab expert, etc.) and "geeks" - 505 (safety assessor, modeller, etc.) - · Better connect transition from geosphere models to biosphere models - Investigate the issue of uncertainty correlation - Extend codes to make directly use of uncertainties and combine uncertainty components in a model other than additive
+• Extend codes to make directly use of uncertainties and combine uncertainty components in a model other than additive

-Uncertainty is a certainty - embrace it because you cannot escape it!
+445 Uncertainty is a certainty - embrace it because you cannot escape it!